 As well as security features, Total Security provides various PC maintenance and optimization tools.
-These are somewhat useful in themselves, for cleaning out superfluous files and streamlining boot times – but more importantly, Bitdefender’s flagship package also covers more than just Windows devices, providing apps for Macs, along with Android and iOS mobiles.
+These are somewhat useful in themselves, for cleaning out superfluous files and streamlining boot times – but more importantly, Bitdefender’s flagship package also covers more than just Windows devices.

-As it’s only marginally more expensive than Bitdefender Internet Security – the firm’s mid-tier security suite – it’s well worth the upgrade to Total Security if you have multiple devices across different platforms to protect.
+As it’s only a bit more expensive than Bitdefender Internet Security – the firm’s mid-tier security suite – it’s certainly worthwhile upgrading to Total Security if you have multiple devices across various platforms to protect.
+(You can see what we think of the range in our full Bitdefender review).

-Another plus point with Total Security is that there’s a 30-day trial, with no payment details needed; you just have to supply an email address.
-That means you can try out the security suite yourself for a full month, and see if there’s any performance impact on your own PC, before committing to buying.
+Finally, it’s worth noting that there’s a 30-day trial of this suite, with no payment details needed; you just have to supply an email address.
+That means you can try out Bitdefender for a full month before committing to buying and see first-hand for yourself exactly what’s on offer here.

 When we evaluated all of NortonLifeLock’s security suite options, we picked out Norton 360 Deluxe as the best value all-round choice for anyone who’s looking to protect more than a single device – which is likely the majority of folks.